Feature request #9362

-Updated by Jukka Rahkonen about 3 years ago
+Updated by Jukka Rahkonen over 3 years ago

 Feels the same as #8771 speaks about geopdf but it would be more safe to call it as geospatial pdf because GeoPDF is a trade mark.

-Updated by Giovanni Manghi about 3 years ago
+Updated by Giovanni Manghi over 3 years ago

 - Target version set to Future Release - Nice to have